Support our work by becoming our Patron! Learn More

 j.
 Participate in (Accounting Representative) and review all inventories.
 Research major cost variances.

 k.
-Prepare and submit full year forecast.
+Prepare and submit a full-year forecast.

-4. Other Periodic Requirements
+Other Periodic Checklist

 a.
 Follow up on response to internal audit program.
 Inspect for compliance with appropriate action to be taken.